Decatur firm to defend Travis McMichael in fatal shooting

 Ruben and Sheffield are part of the Decatur law firm of Peters, Rubin, Sheffield & Hodges.

+Macon criminal defense lawyers Franklin J. Hogue and Laura D. Hogue will represent Gregory McMichael.
+The husband-and-wife team are part of the Hogue, Hogue, Fitzgerald & Griffin law firm.

+“So often the public accepts a narrative driven by an incomplete set of facts, one that often vilifies a good person, based on a rush to judgement, which has happened in this case,” Laura Hogue said in a statement Friday.

-Cobb County Judicial Circuit District Attorney, Joyette M. Holmes, has been selected Monday to prosecute the case.
+Cobb County Judicial Circuit District Attorney, Joyette M. Holmes is the prosecutor.

-Atlanta-based criminal defense attorneys Robert G. “Bob” Rubin and Jason B. Sheffield announced Thursday that they will represent Glynn County resident Travis McMichael, who is accused of fatally shooting the unarmed Ahmaud Arbery on a neighborhood street in Satilla Shores Feb.
-23.